lm495455/PTH-Net/README.md

 > The code is modified from [Former-DFER](https://github.com/zengqunzhao/Former-DFER).

 ## Updates
+- (February 20th, 2025) The complete FERv39k dataset after feature extraction using VideoMAE v2 has been re shared with Google Drive.
 - (February 19th, 2025) Detected that the compressed file of the provided dataset is damaged and is currently being processed.
 - (November, 2024) Our PTH-Net is accepted for publication in the IEEE Transactions on Image Processing (TIP).
 - (July, 2024) We released PTH-Net training and inference code for the FERV39k dataset.